MileHacker Logo

 Accessible Locations Within Day-Trip Distance

-Argungu in Kebbi State, about 100 km southwest of Sokoto (1.5-2 hour drive), is renowned for its annual Fishing Festival.
+Argungu in Kebbi State, about 100 km to the southwest of Sokoto (1.5-2 hour drive), is renowned for its annual Fishing Festival.
 Outside dates of the festival, discover the area fishing community and the Kebbi River.

 Transportation Options & Itineraries